AntonC9018/uniCourse_dataStructuresAndAlgorithms/en/05a_programming_fundamentals/02_RAII.md

 ## lvalue and rvalue

-*lvalue* means a value that appears on the left hand side of an assignment.
+*lvalue* means a value that may appear on the left hand side of an assignment.
 This is equivalent to saying that *an lvalue is a value that has storage*, meaning it is stored in some memory.
+In other words, *lvalues have a memory address*.

-An *rvalue* may not have any storage, but be a temporary value. rvalues appear on the right hand side of an assigment.
+An *rvalue* does not have any storage, it could be either a temporary value or a constant. rvalues may appear on the right hand side of an assigment.

 ```cpp